Cutting Shakespeare: Promptbook Practice in Stratford and Beyond (Shakespeare Institute / Royal Shakespeare Company)

 Aside from my (very niche) area of research, I am interested more generally in contemporary performance, protest art, Shakespeare's afterlives, and the works of Christopher Marlowe, Margaret Cavendish, Gerard Manley Hopkins, James Joyce, and Samuel Beckett.
 I have an MA with Distinction in Shakespeare Studies from the Shakespeare Institute (University of Birmingham) and a BA (Hons) in English Language and Literature from the University of Oxford (where I was based at St Hilda's College).

+I am an avid reader of contemporary poetry, literary fiction, contemporary translated literature, essays, and memoir, and I use my bookish expertise to run a personalised book subscription service called YourShelf in my spare time.
 I am a writer of poetry, and both write and direct for the stage.
-Recently I've directed a production of The Taming of the Shrew at the Shakespeare Institute (July 2018), as well as an original piece of theatre, Nothing Of Woman In Me – a series of monologues based on Shakespeare's silenced women – firstly at the Shakespeare Institute (February 2018) and then at the RSC's The Dell (July 2018).
-I am an avid reader of contemporary poetry, literary fiction, contemporary translated literature, essays, and memoir, and I use my bookish expertise to run a personalised book subscription service called YourShelf in my spare time.
 During my MA dissertation, I co-created an app, SonnetShuffle, which reorders Shakespeare's Sonnets for the digital age.